kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_0/manual4_0.md

 ### Requirements

-Run `docker-compose up --build -d`
+Run `docker compose up --build -d`

 `hostname -I` and enter one of the IPs there along with the port into your browser on your main machine.